eosrio/hyperion-docs/docs/docker.md

     ./scripts/start.sh --chain eos --snapshot snapshot-file.bin
     ```

-Don't forget to move the snapshot file to the `eosio/data/snapshots` folder.
+Don't forget to move the snapshot file to the `eosio/data/snapshots` folder and make sure to change the `chain_id` on `connections.json` file.

 You can also use the `stop.sh` script to stop all or a specific service and also to bring all the containers down.
-Check the [script usage](/hyperion/#option-1-using-run-stop-script) for more information.
+Check the script usage for more information.

 ### Option 3: Manual
 If you have some experience with Docker Compose you can probably explore Hyperion Docker a bit more.